okhryapina/CalendarManual/IOS/User_manual.md

 * tap on Add account
 * select Google (or any other)
 * login to the account
-* open account details and check the Calendars option
+* in the account details and the Calendars option must be selected

 ![gif](IMG_0024.gif)